Gloriaa20/Binary.classification.NLP.delaGarza/README.md

-Binary Text Classification using Logistic Regression Description
+# Binary Text Classification using Logistic Regression

 This project demonstrates how to perform binary text classification using Natural Language Processing (NLP) with Logistic Regression.
 The code classifies text documents from the 20 Newsgroups dataset into two categories: 'rec.sport.baseball' and 'sci.med'.
 It uses TF-IDF vectorization to preprocess the text data and Logistic Regression as the classification model.
 Requirements

-To run this project, you need to have Python installed along with the necessary libraries.
-You can install them using pip: pip install numpy pandas scikit-learn
+📌 To run this project, you need to have Python installed along with the necessary libraries.
+You can install them using pip:

+    pip install numpy pandas scikit-learn

-Required Libraries:
+🚀 Required Libraries:

-    numpy (for numerical operations)
+- numpy (for numerical operations)
-    pandas (for data manipulation)
+- pandas (for data manipulation)
-    scikit-learn (for machine learning, including models and text preprocessing)
+- scikit-learn (for machine learning, including models and text preprocessing)

-Dataset
+🖥️ Dataset

 This project uses the 20 Newsgroups dataset available from scikit-learn.
 The dataset consists of newsgroup posts categorized into 20 different topics.
 For this binary classification task, we have filtered the dataset to use only two categories:

-    'rec.sport.baseball'
+- 'rec.sport.baseball'
-    'sci.med'
+- 'sci.med'

-How It Works
+📊  How It Works

 The code follows these steps:
 1. Data Loading